cheung4843/PyMiniLisp/README.md

 Running main.py with input file: 08_2.lsp
 3
 ```
+## The Struggles
+1. How to deal with the scope of variables?
+2. How to deal with the scope of functions?
+Especially the nested function.
+3. Should I restructure the AST to make it easier to implement the bonus features?

 ## Note
 The visualization is the most interesting part of this project for me :)